AnthonyEdvalson/redditmap/README.md

 This is my final project for my Data Visualization class.
 The goal was to collect, analyze, and present data about a social media site.

-For my project I created an interactive map of Reddit that shows subreddits and their relationships.
+For my project, I created an interactive map of Reddit that shows subreddits and their relationships.
 The final product can be viewed online [here](https://anthonyedvalson.github.io/redditmap/) (Note: the data contains adult topics, don't view unless you are 18+).
-Scroll to zoom, click on vertices to highlight their neighbors, and drag to pan.
+Scroll to zoom, click to highlight, and drag to pan.

 ## Terms
 If you aren't familiar with Reddit, here are the terms you need to know to understand the rest of this readme: